hinnerkweiler/AisStreamService/README.md

 * (Optional) `Group`= The Name of the Default Group new boats are added to.
 Default is *ungrouped*.

 ### Database
-The Database is a simple MySQL (*tested on mariaDB 10.6.5*) Database.
-Migrations will be applied on container Startup.
+The Database is configured for MySQL (*tested on mariaDB 10.6.5*).
+You need to set up an empty Database and provide the connection data as Environment Variables.

 ## Warning
-If neither `Area` nor `Boats` are set, the Service will receive a vast amount of data from all ships all over the world.
-This can significantly impact your server performance and the amount of data to be stored in the Database.
-Also consider bandwidth limits.
-If your Socket congests because data can not be processed the Server will disqualify your subscription and close the socket.
+If neither `Area` nor `Boats` are defined, the Service will receive a vast amount of data from all ships all over the world.
+This can be well above 500 datasets per second and can significantly impact your server performance and the amount of data to be stored in the Database.
+You will end up with more than 100k datasets in a few seconds and if your Server congests because data can not be processed quick enough aisstream will disqualify your subscription and close the socket very quick!

+## Contribution
+This is a private Project and I do not expect any contributions.
+However if you have any ideas or suggestions or special addons feel free to open an issue.
+I am happy to discuss and improve the Service.
+If you want to contribute feel free to fork the Project and send me a pull request.
+I will review and merge if it fits the purpose of the
+Service.

 # License
 MIT License